 - To promptly inform NCCC’s Financial Aid Office of any changes in enrollment plans, acceptance or cancellation of Federal Direct Loan disbursements within 14 days of their disbursement.

 - To be cognizant and well-informed about the satisfactory academic progress policy and standards in order to continue to maintain eligibility for financial assistance.

 - To understand that NCCC reserves the right to make adjustments or revisions to financial aid awards should the applicant not register for classes in a timely manner, or the amount of funds available require such adjustment.

 - To review your financial aid package awards, note and understand the terms and conditions associated with specific financial aid programs.
 You are responsible to accept or decline any offer of a Federal Direct Loan or Work Study award by accessing your financial aid records contained in your records in Student Self-Service.

 - To complete Entrance or Exit Loan Counselling promptly when required to do so.

 - To complete the Admissions application process and to monitor your financial aid application status through use of the relevant dedicated websites.

 - To use all financial assistance solely for the purpose of meeting college costs.

-- To notify your lender or loan servicer if your graduation date changes, if your name or address changes or you wish to seek a deferment of payment or other arrangement permitted through granting of forbearance.
+- To notify your lender seniors-site or loan servicer if your graduation date changes, if your name or address changes or you wish to seek a deferment of payment or other arrangement permitted through granting of forbearance.

 - To repay your loan(s) regardless of whether you have completed your education, are satisfied with your education or are unable to find a job.